-□ If you have Medicaid.

-- □ If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - \Box If we violate our contract with you. - □ If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital.
+- If you have Medicaid. - If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-inclusive Care for the Elderly (PACE).